Jump right to it: To get the best health insurance in New Jersey, get quotes from competing companies using this form.

 - An illness can strike at any time.
 You shouldn’t wait for a new job or upcoming marriage to get coverage.
 An illness or accident can hospitalize you at any time — and you need to be protected.

 - You might be breaking the law.
-As a resident of New Jersey, you’re required to have some form of long-term health insurance unless you qualify for an exemption.
+As a Jersey resident, you’re required to have some form of long-term health insurance unless you qualify for an exemption.

-Most people get their health insurance through their employer or through a government-sponsored program like Medicare.
+Most people get their health insurance through their employer or through a government-sponsored program like Medicare or Medicare Advantage.
 If you don’t qualify for either of these, you can buy an independent plan from the ACA Marketplace by visiting Healthcare.gov.
 After creating an account on Healthcare.gov, you can shop for specific plan choices and browse plans by deductibles, premiums and covered drugs.

-The average resident of New Jersey spends about $500 per month on their individual health insurance plan.
-The specific amount you’ll pay for your coverage will depend on where you live, your plan provider, how many people are on your plan, your age and whether you use tobacco.
+The average NJ resident spends about $451 per month on their individual insurance plan.
+The specific amount you’ll pay for your health coverage will depend on where you live, your plan provider, household size and income level, number of people enrolled on your plan, your age and whether you use tobacco.

-If your total household income is less than $50,000, you may qualify for a subsidy through the Marketplace.
+If your total household income is less than $50,000, you may qualify for a health care subsidy through the Marketplace plans.
 Enter your financial information on your Healthcare.gov account to learn more about subsidies you qualify for.

 Types of Health Coverage